Azure/enterprise-azure-policy-as-code/Docs/ci-cd-pipeline.md

 ### Build-DeploymentPlans.ps1

-Analyzes changes in policy, initiative, and assignment files.
+Analyzes changes in Policy definition, Policy Set definition, and Policy Assignment files.
 It calculates a plan to apply deltas.
-The deployment scripts are **declarative** and **idempotent**: this means, that regardless how many times they are run, they always push all changes that were implemented in the JSON files to the Azure environment, i.e. if a JSON file is newly created/updated/deleted, the pipeline will create/update/delete the Policy and/or Initiative definition in Azure.
+The deployment scripts are **declarative** and **idempotent**: this means, that regardless how many times they are run, they always push all changes that were implemented in the JSON files to the Azure environment, i.e. if a JSON file is newly created/updated/deleted, the pipeline will create/update/delete the Policy and/or Policy Set and/or Policy Assignments definition in Azure.
 If there are no changes, the pipeline can be run any number of times, as it won't make any changes to Azure.

 In addition to the [common parameters](#common-script-parameters), these parameters are defined: